rahmaneffendi/DevOps-Engineer/Stage-2/Week-2/Day-1-Docker/readme.md

 A. Requirements

-Install docker in server front-end and server back-end
+<li>Install docker in server front-end and server back-end

 Login to docker hub